nf-core/oncoanalyser/docs/usage.md

 ### Existing inputs

-The oncoanalyser pipeline has been designed to allow entry at arbitrary points, which is particularly useful in situations where previous outputs exist and re-running oncoanalyser is desired (e.g. to subsequently execute an optional sensor or use an upgrade component such as PURPLE).
+The `oncoanalyser` pipeline has been designed to allow entry at arbitrary points, which is particularly useful in situations where previous outputs exist and re-running `oncoanalyser` is desired (e.g. to subsequently execute an optional sensor/workflow or re-run an analysis with an upgraded tool such as PURPLE).
 The primary advantage of this approach is that only the required processes are executed, reducing costs and runtimes by skipping unnecessary processes.

 In order to effectively utilise this feature, existing inputs must be set in the [samplesheet](#samplesheet) and the appropriate [processes selected](#selecting-processes).
 Take the below example where existing PURPLE inputs are used so